int-brain-lab/paper-brain-wide-map/brainwidemap/decoding/README.md

 not change and the decoding pipeline is run multiple times, decoding computation which has already been completed will not be re-computed i.e. previous computations will be skipped.
 But if this variable is changed then all decoding will be re-run with the pipeline.
-Notably, the `SETTINGS_FORMAT_NAME` variable can be changed simply by changin the date.
+Notably, the `SETTINGS_FORMAT_NAME` variable can be changed simply by changing the date.
 *It is recommended, therefore, that you change the date for a fresh decoding run of a given target variable.*

 Additionally, you will often be submitting "*.sh" files to slurm.
 The slurm settings within these files may